forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 If your static site generator doesn't write content updates to html (such as when using `gatsby develop`,) this won't work and the preview will always open the home page of your site.

-Additionally, if you have layouts that don't use the body of markdown documents and are instead built exclusively from front matter (common when building a layout with ,) you can